 Water with carbonic acid is the same well-known carbonated water and… yes, we all know: such water releases lots of bubbles.
 Sometimes the power of these bubbles forces the water upwards – we know very well the wild reaction of warmed and well-shaken champagne.

 Something similar happens in Analavory.
 Here the carbonated water, rich with lime and iron, has rushed down along the pipelines and finally reached the daylight at the bank of Mazy River, where the pipelines end.
 CO2 is released as bubbles and the acidic water gushes upwards like champagne from the bottle.
 Then it becomes colder and neutral and precipitates the dissolved lime and iron.
 As a result around the mouth of these artificial “geysers” form mounds of travertine, colored in rusty orange color by the dissolved metal pipelines.

 Water finds the lowest rim at the top of the mound and overflows it.
 The rim in this place is layered with new layers of travertine, it rises higher and water has to find a new way elsewhere.
 This repeats over the time and the mound grows higher and higher.
 The mounds of Analavory Geysers are more than 4 m high.

 Cold water geysers!

 In Analavory there are four (some sources mention five) cold water geysers.
-For most time the carbonated water spouts 0.2 – 0.3 m high, but sometimes it happens that the vents are blocked by the precipitated lime and, as the barrier is broken, the water is spouting up to 3 m high.
+For most of the time, the carbonated water spouts 0.2 – 0.3 m high, but sometimes it happens that the vents are blocked by the precipitated lime and, as the barrier is broken, the water is spouting up to 3 m high.
 This image by Ming Sylvain shows somewhat higher spout.
 Some sources mention that in the past the water was gushing even 20 – 25 m high.

 Even if man-made and not a true geyser, this site is very attractive.
 Analavory Geysers gradually become well-known tourist attractions and there has been installed basic tourist infrastructure.